-Most neck problems relate to poor posture throughout the day.
-So creating the right work environment is crucial, especially if you are working from a home office.
-On the other hand, stretching daily can strengthen the neck muscles and help to relieve some of the stress of sitting at a desk and looking at monitors all day long.
-So here are some of the top stretches for neck pain relief.
+Stretching daily can strengthen the neck muscles and help to relieve some of the stress of sitting at a desk and looking at monitors all day long.
+Here are some of the top neck exercises you can follow:

 #1 Neck Pulls